A Definition of Software Architecture

 Creating a Software Architecture

-Suppose you need to create a software architecture for an organization, you can use this reference model to check and uncheck what software concepts you think you need to answer all the goals and requirements of the owner/client and stakeholders.
+Suppose you must create an organization's software architecture.
+You can use this reference model to check and uncheck what software concepts you think you need to answer all the goals and requirements of the owner/client and stakeholders.

-Of course, this model does not provide all software concepts, but it gives you a start.
-Any piece of software where all of these concepts are used would be the most perfect piece of software ever.
+This model does not provide all software concepts, but it gives you a start.
+Any piece of software with all these concepts would be the most perfect piece of software ever.

 Designing Software Applications

-Suppose you need to create a software design for an organization, you might want to use a reference model like this, created by the architects of the organization and apply the concepts onto the software.
+Suppose you must create an organization's software design.
+You might want to use a reference model created by the organization's architects and apply the concepts to the software.